claude38715/lore_microsite/README.md

 A "page" of the animation consists of a list of `shapes` and a text blob.

-A `shape` is a list of dictionaries of the form `{get_points: (time, dtim, elapsed_time) -> ...}`, where time is the time the current frame was triggered, dtim is the time in ms since the last time a frame was rendered, and elapsed_time is the time elapsed since the current page was rendered.
+A `shape` is a list of dictionaries of the form `{get_points: (time, dtim, elapsed_time) -> ...}`, where time is the time the current frame was triggered, dtim is the time since the last time a frame was rendered, and elapsed_time is the time elapsed since the current page was rendered.

 Calling `get_points` must return a list of `points`, where a `point` is a dictionary of the form: